Crawford Gates: Composing

-Since age eight, Gates has composed or arranged nearly 900 titles.
+Since age eight, Gates composed or arranged nearly 900 titles.
 His works have been performed by the Philadelphia Orchestra, the Chicago Symphony Orchestra, the Los Angeles Philharmonic and orchestras in Dallas, Kansas City, Rochester and Milwaukee.
-Gates has had musical relationships (guest conducting, recording, commissioned compositions and premieres) with five major musical organizations in Utah: the Utah Symphony, the Mormon Tabernacle Choir, the Orchestra at Temple Square, Ballet West, the Utah Opera and the Oratorio Society of Utah.
+Gates had musical relationships (guest conducting, recording, commissioned compositions and premieres) with five major musical organizations in Utah: the Utah Symphony, the Mormon Tabernacle Choir, the Orchestra at Temple Square, Ballet West, the Utah Opera and the Oratorio Society of Utah.

 He wrote the music score to the play Promised Valley (1947), celebrating the centennial entrance of Mormon pioneers into the Salt Lake Valley.
 This stage work has been produced over 2,700 times, in six languages and on five continents.
 He composed and orchestrated the score from January until July 22, 1947, just before the first performance.
 The first performances were produced in the University of Utah stadium, which held 12,500 people at the time.

 Gates is most known for his works with religious themes.
 In 1953, Harold Hansen, the director of the pageant, asked Gates to write an original score for the Hill Cumorah Pageant.
 This church assignment was approved by the first presidency of the LDS Church.
 His teaching schedule and local church service did not leave him much time to compose, so the score was not complete until 1957.
 During this time, he studied composition with Ernst Toch at UCLA in 1954.
 After having difficulty composing the Christ theme for the Hill Cumorah Pageant, he received a blessing from Harold B. Lee, which told him he would "hear the music in the night."
 After hearing the music in a dream, Gates composed what he felt was the "right" theme.

 In 1987, Gates started composing a new score for Orson Scott Card's new script for the Hill Cumorah Pageant.
 Gates conducted the Mormon Tabernacle Choir, Utah Symphony Orchestra, and Salt Lake Children's choir to make a recording of the new score to use in rehearsals.
 He composed two hymns in the LDS hymn book: "Our Savior’s Love" and "Ring Out, Wild Bells", and wrote the music for two hymns in the LDS Children's Songbook: "On a Golden Springtime" and "Baptism".

 In 1976, Gates premiered his Symphony No. 4: A New Morning based on a text by Carol Lynn Pearson, for the United States Bicentennial.
 Milton Barlow commissioned Gates to write the ballet Desert As A Rose for Utah's statehood centennial in 1996.
 Gates collaborated with William Auld to write an Esperanto hymn, which premiered at the 76th Universala Kongreso in 1991.
 Claudia Bushman, Gates's sister-in-law, encouraged him to write an opera on Joseph Smith.
 Gates wrote Joseph!
 Joseph!, which was performed in 2004 and 2005.